teamspatzenhirn/SI/README.md

 # SI
 Library for providing unit support using the C++ type system.
-A unit can be uniquely represented by a 7-tuple of exponents for the basis units
+Similar to [Boost.Units](https://www.boost.org/doc/libs/1_65_0/doc/html/boost_units.html) but without external dependencies and no added overhead (even during compilation) for features that are not used.

-(second, metre, kilogram, ampere, kelvin, mol and candela).
+A unit can be uniquely represented by a 7-tuple of exponents for the basis units (second, metre, kilogram, ampere, kelvin, mol and candela).
 The SI library is based around this representation, additonally there is a template parameter which specifies the underlying numerical type, the primary class (template) is defined as:
 ```c++